 Students with autism spectrum disorder (ASD) are entering high schools in the United States at an increasing rate.
-A recent report from the Centers for Disease Control and Prevention indicated that the prevalence rate of 10-year olds with ASD had increased 150% in the last five years (Baio, Wiggins, & Christensen, 2018).
-The reported data were from 2014, so those children are now entering high school programs.
-Confirming these numbers, the 38th Office of Special Education Programs Report to Congress (U. S. Department of Education, 2017) indicated that between 2006 and 2015, the percentage of students with ASD in special education increased 189% and 209% for the 12-17 and 19-21 age groups, respectively.
+A recent report from the Centers for Disease Control and Prevention indicated that the prevalence rate of 10 year olds with ASD had increased 150% in the last 5 years (Baio et al., 2018).
+The reported data were from 2014, so those children

+1San Diego State University, USA 2The University of North Carolina at Chapel Hill, USA 3University of Wisconsin-Madison, USA are now entering high school programs.
+Confirming these numbers, the 38th Office of Special Education Programs Report to Congress (U.S. Department of Education, Office of Special Education and Rehabilitative Services, Office of Special Education Programs, 2017) indicated that, between 2006 and 2015, the percentage of students with ASD in special education increased 189% and 209% for the 12-17 and 19-21 years age groups, respectively.